Kotlin/KEEP/proposals/context-receivers.md

 ```

 The situation is different when application uses lots of properties like that, but each function typically uses none or
 a few.
+Examples include authentication information, distributed call tracing, styling properties, etc.

 If we model each property as a separate context interface, then the `context(...)` declarations will quickly get
 out of hand.
 Moreover, it becomes hard to add a new property somewhere deep down the call-chain, as the corresponding
 context needs to be passed through the whole call-stack.
 Another solution is to create an "uber context", which combines
 all the contextual properties any piece of the code might need, but this might be impossible in a big modular application,